 Dynamic capital markets require creative transaction structures and careful, thoughtful planning.
 Sellers mulling strategic alternatives in 2025 need to hire a proven advisor with a successful sell-side track record that can drive competitive tension and maximize purchase price.
 The anticipated softening rate environment, coupled with moderating inflation and improving operating dynamics, propelled M&A activity to record levels in 2024.
 The industry is anticipating sustained deal volume in 2025 – particularly as portfolio deals regain traction and targeted operational efficiencies drive the need for consolidation.
 Launching a transaction process, even in an exploratory capacity, early in the year will position sellers to maximize benefits once the anticipated rate cuts occur.

-The Lument M&A team has the depth of expertise to effectively and seamlessly help clients accomplish goals and objectives despite turbulent capital markets.
-With over 110 years of combined success, Lument’s full suite of services provides unmatched market coverage.
+With over 53 years of combined success, the Lument M&A team has the depth of expertise to effectively and seamlessly help clients accomplish goals and objectives despite turbulent capital markets.
+Lument’s full suite of services provides unmatched market coverage.
 Combined with our expertise in underwriting and advisory services, Lument provides clients the benefits of working with a one-stop shop.
 As such, Lument takes a holistic approach to any transaction process (See “Strategies to Maximize Transaction Success Amidst Turbulent Capital Markets” for additional considerations).
 The analysis is informed by ongoing conversations with tenured investors and is further supported by an active pipeline of transactions in market.
 Supported by deep sector expertise—$14 billion in closed transactions with over $1 billion closed during the pandemic—Lument has demonstrated it can effectively guide owner-operators as they formulate strategic alternatives.
 As you consider your goals, we welcome you to give us a call so we can provide you with a customized and confidential analysis to inform your decision.